+- 4.1.1 Reprimanded orally.

+- 4.1.2 Failed in the evaluation instrument (paper or exam).

+- 4.1.3 Reduced in course grade.

-4.1.4 Failed in the course.
+- 4.1.4 Failed in the course.

-4.1.5 Referred for administrative sanctions.
+- 4.1.5 Referred for administrative sanctions.
 A faculty member may choose to refer a student to the Office of Student Conduct & Ethical Development for disciplinary action in addition to the academic sanction the faculty member has taken.

-4.1.6 Faculty Discretion:
+- 4.1.6 Faculty Discretion: